Iwate University (Faculty of Education)

 A school internship is a required component of the program.

-Junior or senior standing; GPA 3.0 preferred.
-A minimum two years of college-level Japanese is required.
+Junior or senior standing, minimum two years of college-level Japanese, GPA 3.0 preferred.

 Students usually earn between 9-12 credits per term, depending on course load and length of stay.
 All grades earned abroad affect students North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad; by getting all courses pre-approved, this ensures that these courses will count towards their degrees.